 4 DAYS IN IRELAND: A PERFECT ITINERARY IF YOU STAY IN DUBLIN

-The Best Time to Go
+The Best Time to Spend 4 Days in Ireland

-Where to Stay
+Where to Stay in Dublin, Ireland

 Your First Night

-As my hotel wasn’t located in the city center, I started my Ireland itinerary with a morning walk to the 150-meter tall Spire of Dublin on O’Connell Street.
-I had to pick up my ticket for next day trip from Dublin at one of the local tourist offices there.
-And it actually set up the mood and flow for the day.
+As my hotel wasn’t located in the city center, I started my 4-day Ireland adventures with a morning walk to the 150-meter tall Spire of Dublin on O’Connell Street.
+I had to pick up a ticket for next day trip from Dublin at one of the local tourist offices here.
+Thus, this short trip set up the mood and flow for the day.

 Lunch and Afternoon Adventures

 I usually eat my lunch late when exploring a new place.
 I exhaust all my energy and only then grab something to eat to replenish it.
 Thus, before looking for a place to eat, I made a quick stop at Dublin Castle and took some pictures of the exterior of Christ Church Cathedral.
 The visit to the cathedral was planned for the last day I stayed in Ireland.

 Finally, after soaking up the sun in a park behind St. Patrick’s Cathedral, I had a vegan feast at Blazing Salads.
 Never being a part of my initial Ireland itinerary, this place became an essential part of it later.
 I would return here a few more times before leaving the county.